 Pennsylvania is one of the few states that has yet to enact the Uniform Prenuptial Agreement Act (UPAA).
 Instead, the rules and restrictions governing prenuptial agreements are detailed in Pennsylvania statutory law and court decisions.

-In general, a prenuptial agreement will be upholding by the court unless there is clear and persuasive proof that:
+In general, a prenuptial agreement will be upheld by the court unless there is clear and persuasive proof that:

 - The agreement was not signed freely by one of the spouses.